THE AIRPORTS

 April

-1975 Pacific Southwest Airlines PSA was the first airline to start scheduled "jet" service into Long Beach in January 1971, with non-stop service to San Francisco.
+1975 Pacific Southwest Airlines PSA started scheduled "jet" service into Long Beach in January 1971, with non-stop service to San Francisco.
 PSA provided the only non-stop services from Long Beach to the Bay Area until September 1980, when a pilot strike forced the cessation of service to the airport.
 Long Beach would again be served by the airline in April 1981 and continued through the until the purchase of the airline by USAir in 1987.
 Preparing to depart the terminal for a northbound flight is N972PS, a Boeing 727-14, delivered new to PSA in June 1965. |

 August